Vincent T. Cullers

-Vincent T. Cullers (1924 – October 4, 2003) was an American designer, advertising professional, and civil rights activist.
-Inspired by the civil rights movement in the United States, he founded Vince Cullers Advertising in 1956.
-He was a pioneer in advertising targeting the Black American population.
+Vincent T. Cullers (b.
+1924 – October 4, 2003) was an American designer, advertising professional, and civil rights activist.
+Motivated by the civil rights movement in the United States, Vince Cullers made history in 1956 by founding Vince Cullers Advertising, recognized as the first African American-owned advertising agency.

-Early
+Biography

-Vince was born in Chicago in 1924 in the Bronzeville neighborhood.
-He was the son of Samuel and Letitia Terry Cullers.
-Vince had one brother, Roosevelt, and one sister, Althea.
-He attended DuSable High School, where he was an American football player, and upon graduation he entered Art Institute of Chicago.

-As World War II broke out and the United States entered the conflict, Vince enlisted in the Marine Corps where he became a combat artist serving in the South Pacific region.
-While illustrating combat scenes and everyday life in battle, a fellow soldier, Eugene, showed him a picture of his cousin, Marian Barnett from Champaign, Illinois, with whom Vince fell in love.
+Cullers was born in Chicago in 1924 in the Bronzeville neighborhood.
+Cullers was the son of Samuel and Letitia Terry Cullers.
+He had one brother, Roosevelt, and one sister, Althea.
+After graduating DuSable High School, Cullers attended the Art Institute of Chicago.
+As World War II broke out and the United States entered the conflict, Cullers enlisted in the Marine Corps where he became a combat artist serving in the South Pacific region.
+While illustrating combat scenes and everyday life in battle, a fellow soldier, Eugene, showed him a picture of his cousin, Marian Barnett from Champaign, Illinois, with whom he fell in love.
 Upon returning to Chicago, the two were formally introduced, began dating, and married, having two sons, Vincent (Terry) Jr. and Jeffery.

-By this time Vince had a good portfolio and began looking for work as an illustrator at various advertising agencies in Chicago and New York.
-However, segregation and racism prevented him from getting the job he wanted.
+By this time, Cullers had a good portfolio and began looking for work as an illustrator at various advertising agencies in Chicago and New York.
+Segregation and racism prevented him from getting the job he wanted.
 According to his son, Jeffery: